Ottoman–Venetian War (1463–1479): Campaigns in the Morea and the Aegean, 1463–1470

-The war in Albania, 1466–1467
+War in Albania, 1466–1467

 In spring 1466, Sultan Mehmed marched with a large army against the Albanians.
 Under their leader, Skenderbeg, they had long resisted the Ottomans, and had repeatedly sought assistance from Italy.
 For the Albanians, the outbreak of the Ottoman–Venetian War offered a golden opportunity to reassert their independence; for the Venetians, they provided a useful cover to the Venetian coastal holdings of Durazzo and Scutari.
 Notable Montenegrin feudal lord Ivan Crnojević was of high significance for the defence of Scutari, for which he gained fame in Venice.
 The major result of this campaign was the construction of the fortress of Elbasan, allegedly within just 25 days.
 This strategically-sited fortress, at the lowlands near the end of the old Via Egnatia, cut Albania effectively in half, isolating Skenderbeg's base in the northern highlands from the Venetian holdings in the south.
 However, following the Sultan's withdrawal Skanderbeg himself spent the winter in Italy, seeking aid.
 On his return in early 1467, his forces sallied from the highlands, defeated Ballaban Pasha and lifted the siege of the fortress of Croia (Krujë), attacked Elbasan but failed to capture it.
 Mehmed II responded by marching again against Albania.
 He energetically pursued the attacks against the Albanian strongholds, while sending detachments to raid the Venetian possessions to keep them isolated.
 The Ottomans failing again to take Croia, and they failed to subjugate the country but they overthrow Tomornitsa.
 However, the winter brought an outbreak of plague, which would recur annually and sap the strength of the local resistance.
 Skanderbeg himself died of malaria in the Venetian stronghold of Lissus (Lezhë), ending the ability of Venice to use the Albanian lords for its own advantage.
-The Albanians were left to their own devices, and were gradually subdued over the next decade.
+Venice provided no further aid to the Albanians, who were gradually subdued by the Ottomans over the next decade.

 Final Albanian campaigns, 1474–1479

-After Skanderbeg died, some Venetian-controlled northern Albanian garrisons continued to hold territories coveted by the Ottomans, such as Žabljak Crnojevića, Drisht, Lezha, and Shkodra—the most significant.
-Mehmed II sent his armies to take Shkodra in 1474 but failed.
-Then he went personally to lead the siege of Shkodra of 1478-79.
-The Venetians and Shkodrans resisted the assaults and continued to hold the fortress until Venice ceded Shkodra to the Ottoman Empire in the Treaty of Constantinople on 25 January 1479 as a condition of ending the war.
+After Skanderbeg died, some Venetian-controlled Albanian garrisons continued to hold territories coveted by the Ottomans, such as Žabljak Crnojevića, Dagnum, Drisht, Krujë, Lezhë and Shkodër—the most significant.
+Mehmed II sent his armies to take Shkodra in 1474, but they failed to do so.
+Then he went personally to lead the siege of Shkodra of 1478–79.
+The Venetians and Shkodrans resisted the assaults and continued to hold the fortress until Venice ceded Shkodër to the Ottoman Empire in the Treaty of Constantinople on 25 January 1479, as a condition of ending the war.

-After the Venetian War the Ottomans attacked Hungary, but their army was defeated in the Battle of Breadfield.
+After the Venetian War, the Ottomans attacked Hungary, but their army was defeated in the Battle of Breadfield.